sdziallas/comp55/docs/labs/10-Timer.md

 ## Dealing with Multiple Timers

-As you continue working with timers, you may eventually want to utilize multiple within the same class for different purposes.
+As you continue working with timers, you may eventually want to utilize multiple timers within the same class for different purposes.

 **Note: There are two categories that you must distinguish when considering the idea of "multiple timers":**